mrc-ide/individual/joss/paper.md

 EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020] also simulate epidemics on networks, relying on a FORTRAN backend.
 SPARSEMODr [@Mihaljevic:2021] has similar capabilities, although with a C++ backend.
-These packages however restrict the transmission term (force of infection) to common mathematical forms (frequency and density-dependent), limiting generalizability.
+These packages however restrict the transmission term (force of infection) to common mathematical forms, limiting generalizability.

 EpiModel [@Jenness:2018] is perhaps the most relevant R software we have reviewed,